 The goal of the Decision Making curriculum is to teach decision making skills and to provide current information on health-related topics.
 Classes are lecture and discussion-based and are designed to meet the needs of the students as their moral, intellectual, and social capabilities develop during their tenure in the Upper School.

 Decision Making I Grade 9

-non-credit; year course
+ing I Grade 9 non-credit; year course